All Episodes

 He did have to do a bit of wall kissing.

-But it does have a hilarious side effect because now it spots racism absolutely everywhere.
+But it does have a hilarious side effect, because now it spots racism absolutely everywhere.

 I put this thread up a day or so ago.

-Yeah, it's basically saying, look, Grok has established the ADL handbook and it can find it everywhere.
+Yeah, it's basically saying, look, Grock has ingested the ADL handbook and it..

 So let's go through some of the examples of where it finds racism.

-So let's start with Grok's own logo.
+So let's start with Grock's own logo.

-Grok's answer.
+Grock's answer.

 The image depicts a stylized prohibited symbol, a white circle with a diagonal slash having pointy ends on a black background, potential far-right dog whistle.